ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 ```
 $ git commit -m "Initial commit"
-🔍  Finding changed files since git revision null.
-🎯  Found 32 changed files.
-✍️  Fixing up .eslintrc.json.
-✍️  Fixing up .vscode/extensions.json.
-✍️  Fixing up angular.json.
-...
-✍️  Fixing up tsconfig.spec.json.
-✅  Everything is awesome!
+⚠ Skipping backup because there’s no initial commit yet.

+✔ Preparing lint-staged...
+✔ Hiding unstaged changes to partially staged files...
+✔ Running tasks for staged files...
+✔ Applying modifications from tasks...
+✔ Restoring unstaged changes to partially staged files...
-[main (root-commit) 879998c] Initial commit
+[main (root-commit) ef22122] Initial commit
- 39 files changed, 15637 insertions(+)
+ 37 files changed, 18943 insertions(+)
  create mode 100644 .browserslistrc
- create mode 100644 .editorconfig
- create mode 100644 .eslintrc.json
- create mode 100644 .gitignore
  ...
+ create mode 100644 tsconfig.spec.json
 ```

-Notice the "Fixing up" lines.
-That is the `pre-commit` hook we just set up making sure everything is formatted properly.
+Notice the "lint-staged" lines.
+That is from the `pre-commit` hook we just set up making sure everything is formatted properly.
 At this point all of the source should be formatting properly and will remain so automatically with each commit.

 ## Update Dependencies